What is in this leaflet

 Ask your doctor or pharmacist if you are not sure you have been taking one of these medicines.

-Do not take it if you are pregnant.
+Do not take it if you are taking any of the following medicines:

 Do not take it if the packaging is torn or shows signs of tampering or if the tablets do not look right.